ringcentral/ringcentral-api-docs/docs/voice/quick-start.md

 Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
 Or:

 1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
-2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above..
+2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above, paying close attention to the following:
+     * `RC_CLIENT_ID` - set to the Client ID of the app you created above
+     * `RC_CLIENT_SECRET` - set to the Client Secret of the app you created above
+     * `RC_JWT` - set to the [JWT credential you created](../../authentication/jwt/create-jwt) for yourself
+     * `RINGOUT_SENDER` - set to a RingCentral phone number you wish to place the call from in this code sample
+     * `RINGOUT_RECIPIENT` - set to a phone number you wish to call in this code sample

 ## Place a Call